Generalized Rindler Wedge and Holographic Observer Concordance: The Rindler-convexity condition

-{However, in the presence of matter that deforms the spacetime according to the Einstein equation, null geodesics tend to converge (and intersect) due to gravity.
+{However, in the presence of matter that deforms the spacetime according to the Einstein equation, null geodesics tend to converge (and intersect) due to gravity, {as described by Raychaudhuri's equation.}

 This leads to a stricter notion of Rindler-convexity.
 Specifically, when a black hole is present, any subregion outside the black hole is Rindler-concave because the normal null geodesics must converge and ultimately intersect when they pass near the event horizon, due to the gravitational lensing effects.
 Therefore, a Rindler-convex surface must wrap around the event horizon.}

+In a recent paper \cite{Leutheusser:2022bgi}, it is shown that on a time-reflection symmetric Cauchy slice in AdS, only the causal domain of geodesic convex subregions could be described holographically by the commutant of the algebra of a time-band on the boundary.
+As the extrinsic curvature is zero on this Cauchy slice, geodesic convexity equals Rindler-convexity in their case.
+In \cite{Hubeny_2014} a condition was also proposed to avoid the multivalue problem of the transferring function in hole-orgraphy, which is equal to the Rindler-convexity condition {in the scenario of holographic bulk spacetime.} These results further confirm the special role that Rindler-convex regions play in related physics and it would be interesting to know if geodesic convexity in \cite{Leutheusser:2022bgi} could be generalized into Rindler-convexity in more general situations.
+The application of the subregion subalgebra correspondence in GRWs will also be further discussed in section 4 of this paper.